 Return-sweeps move gaze from the end of one line of text to the beginning of the next.
 They travel much farther than intra-line saccades, typically some 30-70 characters.
-Returnsweeps are usually launched 4-6 characters from the end of the previous line (Hofmeister, Heller, & Radach, 1999; Parker, Slattery, & Kirkby, 2019) and land 5-8 characters from the beginning of the new line (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
+Returnsweeps are usually launched 4-6 characters from the end of the previous line (Hofmeister et al., 1999; Parker, Slattery, et al., 2019) and typically land 5-8 characters from the beginning of the new line (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
 One important factor that influences return-sweeps is line length.
-With longer lines, readers tend to land further to the right from the line start (Hofmeister et al., 1999).
-This rightward shift in landing positions likely results from increased saccadic error, as longer saccades are more likely to undershoot their target (Bartz, 1967; Henson, 1979).
-Saccadic undershoot appears to be a basic aspect of the oculomotor system as long saccades are often followed by a shorter corrective saccade (Becker, 1972).
+With longer lines, readers tend to land further to the right from the line start (Hofmeister et al., 1999; see also Parker, Nikolova, Slattery, Liversedge, & Kirkby, 2019).
+This rightward shift in landing positions likely results from increased saccadic undershoot error, as longer saccades are more likely to undershoot their target near the left margin (Bartz, 1967; Henson, 1979).
+Of course, this undershoot explanation works only if one assumes that there is an explicit target at the start of the new line.
+There are at least two possible explanations for return-sweep undershoot errors.
+Saccadic undershoot may be a basic aspect of the oculomotor system as long saccades are often followed by a shorter corrective regression (Becker, 1972).
 For example, Becker and Fuchs (1969) noted that long saccades typically travel about 90% of the distance to the target and that a second, corrective saccade usually covers the remaining 10%.
 Most return-sweeps are long saccades and often fail to reach the beginning of the new line at once (Andriessen & de Voogd, 1973).
-Rather, readers generate a corrective saccade after approximately 40-60% of all return-sweeps (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
-Corrective saccades are more likely to occur with long compared to short previous lines (Hofmeister et al., 1999).
-This is consistent with evidence showing that the probability of making a corrective saccade increases with greater target distance (Henson, 1979; Hyde, 1959; Weber & Daroff, 1971).
+Rather, readers generate a secondary saccade after approximately 40-60% of all return-sweeps (Hofmeister, 1998; Parker, Slattery, et al., 2019; Slattery & Vasilev, 2019).
+In research on return-sweeps, these secondary saccades have traditionally been called corrective saccades (Abrams & Zuber, 1972; Heller, 1982; Hofmeister, 1998; Hofmeister et al., 1999; Radach et al., 1999).
+This terminology is supported by the finding of Hofmeister's (1998) Experiment 1 that the amplitude of the "corrective saccade" was negatively correlated with the duration of the preceding fixation2.
+We will refer to them here as corrective regressions to denote the fact that they move gaze to an earlier point in the text.